-The system begins with a secure user registration and login module that allows access based on roles—admin, teacher, or student.
+The system begins with a secure user registration and login module that allows access based on roles – admin, teacher, or student.
 Teachers can use the course management feature to create, update, and organize subjects, while students can enroll in available courses with ease.
-Content delivery supports the uploading of study materials, videos, presentations, and notes, accessible at any time by students through a personalized student dashboard [6].
+Content delivery supports the uploading of study materials, videos, presentations, and notes, accessible at any time by students through a personalized student dashboard [8].

 To facilitate learning assessment, the platform includes modules for quizzes, assignments, and grading.
-Real-time communication tools such as announcements and messaging help maintain engagement between instructors and students.
+Real-time communication tools, such as announcements and messaging, help maintain engagement between instructors and students.
 The integrated analytics component offers valuable insights into learner performance, levels of course participation, and completion statistics.
 Additionally, Knowledge Nest is developed with a responsive design approach, ensuring seamless and efficient operation across desktops, tablets, and smartphones.
-Its lightweight architecture and user-friendly interface make it especially suitable for small institutions, freelance educators, and remote learners, providing an inclusive and scalable digital learning environment [8].
+Its lightweight architecture and user-friendly interface make it especially suitable for small institutions, freelance educators, and remote learners, providing an inclusive and scalable digital learning environment [9].

 METHODOLOGY